-You won’t have any problems walking around during the day time.
-Possibly not at night either as its so busy everywhere.
+You won’t have any problems walking around during the daytime.
+Possibly not at night either as it’s so busy everywhere.
 But, if you are nervous after about 11pm when it gets quieter take a cab.

 I do find New York to be a safe city.

-Planing a trip to New York City
+Final Advice on Planning a Trip to New York City

 So there you have it, there’s 16 pieces of advice for you to help you plan your trip to New York City on a budget.
 We hope you found these NYC travel tips useful!

 Our final word of advice is to go as prepared as possible.
 Gone are the days when you can rock up without booking accommodation and just work it out in NYC.
 Travelling like this will now cost you more and cause you massive headaches.